 I am fed up and congratulate him for his perfect accent.
 He explains to me that he lived in Paris, near the Place d'Italie.
 It is also his little comment on Zidane and the Blues.
 He is of the opinion that France will win against Brazil.
 Then he greets me politely, before leaving.

 It must be said that in Kota Bahru, the Blues are everywhere ... and even advertise for a mobile operator.

 I then go to the central market of the city.
 Fascinating show for the eyes ... and the nose.
 I climb upstairs of this kind of big concrete arena full of strange odors to see better.

-The ground floor is occupied by vegetable stands: dozens of stalls placed next to each other form a huge colorful parterre.
+The ground floor is occupied by the vegetable stalls: the dozens of stalls arranged next to each other form a huge colourful parterre.

 Down below, around the building, I stop near the fruit vendors.
 And I make them laugh, draw my camera to immortalize their oranges and watermelons.

-Finally, despite my first impression not very favorable, it starts to please me, Kota Bahru!
-The city is ugly, but the people are cool like anything.
+Finally, despite my not very favourable first impression, I'm starting to like it, Kota Bahru!
+The city is ugly, but the people are nice as anything.

 Leaving the market, I come across a shady square, with a corner burrow.
 It smells good, my stomach rumbles ...
 In addition, there is a huge fan blowing fresh in front of a table available, waiting for me.

 I ask myself, under the encouraging smiles of the women who run the restaurant.
 There, it is hard, since there is no menu displayed ...
 And the girl who cares for me speaks English poorly.